ios-momo/testui/README.md

 * **UI Framework**: SwiftUI
 * **Networking**: `URLSessionWebSocketTask`
     * Subscribes to topics by adding them as query parameters when connecting via WebSocket.
-    * Tab changed, it unsubscribes from the previous topic and subscribes to the new screen's topic.
+    * When the tab changed, it unsubscribes from the previous topic and subscribes to the new screen's topic.
     * Implements a ping/pong mechanism
         * A timer sends a `ping` 5 seconds after receiving any message.
         * If a `pong` is not received within 5 seconds, it triggers a reconnection.